-There is a Community Forum discussion board in the Blackboard Learn course.
+There is a Community Forum discussion board in our Canvas course.
 Use this as a place to post questions and comments to the class.
 Peer learning and communication is an important part of enhancing our class community.

 Class Announcements & Weekly Checklists: